 Q: I'm looking at a bunch of different schools.
 What is different about UCSB that would make me want to come here instead of somewhere else?

 A: Well, I'm sure you're looking at a bunch of great schools.
 There are so many things about UCSB that are great!
-Of course, the obvious reason is that we have four Nobel Laureates -- which is rare.
+Of course, the obvious reason is that we have six Nobel Laureates.

-Here, we offer small class sizes and a close community -- desirable attributes for a research institution.
-Students have access to the Physics Study Room (PSR).
-They go there to study and socialize.
+Here, students have access to the Physics Study Room (PSR).
+They go there to study.
 They go through midterms, homework and exams together, and really get to know each other.

 Also, we have a set of faculty advisors that rotate each year.
-So, students who come in as freshmen stay with the same advisor for four or five years.
+So, students who come in as freshmen stay with the same advisor for four years.

 We offer weekly colloquiua and events where students have the opportunity to meet with guest speakers and ask questions about anything over refreshments.